chiliproject/vagrant/README.md

     # start the Vagrant VM
     vagrant up

-After that is done, point your browser to http://127.0.0.1:8080
+After that is done, point your browser to http://10.0.43.42

 ## Known issues

-* The networking section generally needs more work
+* The networking section could use more work
+* The folder containing the current source should be exported

 ## Contributors